Klang raises $22.3 million for MMO space colony simulation Seed

 Ragnarsson will become Klang’s chairman of the board.
 Prior to this move, Ragnarsson was chairman at CCP Games and currently sits on the board of various companies, including gaming companies Machine Zone, Zwift, and Lockwood Publishing.

 “We are thrilled Novator and Lego Ventures are making this big bet on us and for getting Ragnarsson on as our chairman – he truly understands the value of single-shard MMOs and brings his amazing experience from CCP to Klang,” said Klang CEO Mundi Vondi, in a statement.
 “Partnering with Lego Ventures, the global phenomenon of emergent gameplay, is fantastic and aligns perfectly with our vision.
-Finally, we are humbled that our great current investors Neoteny, firstminute Capital and Makers Fund are joining the round as well and couldn’t be more excited to have the fuel to deliver Seed without compromising on its very big vision.”
+Finally, we are humbled that our great current investors Neoteny, Northzone, Firstminute Capital and Makers Fund are joining the round as well and couldn’t be more excited to have the fuel to deliver Seed without compromising on its very big vision.”

 Klang previous raised $8.95 million in July 2018 from Northzone, with additional support from Makers Fund, Novator, and Firstminute Capital.